LennyDuan/Interview/BBC/codingProcess.md

   * Vote Model should not be able to save a non-candidateID vote to the db: 1ms

 ###### __8 passing (80ms)__

+### Day 2 - 09 Mar 2017 19:00 -
+#### voting API
+Before start the api design and test, I make more models tests and make sure the database can follow the rules I create.

+I like TDD development so I can know what I have done and is correct.
+So the first step is to create API test.

+The project is not big but I design a structure for my application. __models__ folder to pull the model schema. __api/v1__ dir has the api path. __proxy__ dir handle the DB operation from http request through api.
+For me, GET api is the easiest to create and test.
+So I create a GET votes api Test to verify my api structure that can works fine.